How to Cook Eggvocado (Eggs Baked Inside Avocados)

 - 1 spoon

-- Pre-heat the oven to 350 degrees.
-Choose a large, perfectly ripe avocado.
+- Preheat the oven to 350˚F. Choose a large, perfectly ripe avocado.
 Choose two small eggs.

 - Cut the avocado it in half, lengthwise and remove the seed.
 Use a spoon to scoop out a bit of flesh from each side to make the natural bowl made by the pit larger.
 Each half needs to accommodate the volume of an entire egg.
 Feel free to overestimate how much room it will take because you can always add a little of the removed flesh back to it after you add the egg if you hollow it out too much.

-It can be hard to judge how much flesh to scoop out of each half but the hollow needs to hold the same volume as the egg you use.
-It's OK if some of the white flops out into the baking dish as it will still turn out fine.
+It can be hard to judge how much flesh to scoop out of each half, but the hollow needs to hold the same volume as the egg you use.
+It's OK if some of the white slips out into the baking dish, as it will still turn out fine.

 A covered baking dish is the key to maintaining humidity to keep the egg whites tender while allowing them to steam-cook to doneness without over-cooking the yolks or rendering the avocado mushy.

 Some Delicious Toppings for Eggvocado

 Cracked Black Pepper

 How Did I Learn About the Joys of Eggvocado?